eBay/tsv-utils/docs/ToolReference.md

 $ head -n 1000 file-c.tsv | tsv-filter --eq 2:1000 -- file-a.tsv file-b.tsv - > out.tsv
 ```

-The above passes `file-a.tsv`, `file-b.tsv`, and the first 1000 lines of `file-c.tsv` to `tsv-filter` and write the results to `out.tsv`.
+The above passes `file-a.tsv`, `file-b.tsv`, and the first 1000 lines of `file-c.tsv` to `tsv-filter` and writes the results to `out.tsv`.

 ### Field syntax

 Most tsv-utils tools operate on fields specified on the command line.
-All tools use the same syntax to identify fields. `tsv-select` is used in this document for examples, but the syntax shown applies to all tools.
+All tools use the same syntax to identify fields. `tsv-select` is used in this document to provide examples, but the syntax shown applies to all tools.

 Fields can be identified either by a one-upped field number or by field name.
 Field names require the first line of input data to be a header with field names.
 Header line processing is enabled by the `--H|header` option.

 Some command line options only accept a single field, but many operate on lists of fields.
 Here are some examples of field selection (using `tsv-select`):
 ```
 $ tsv-select -f 1 file.tsv              # First field
-$ tsv-select -f 1,3 file.tsv            # Pair of field numbers
+$ tsv-select -f 1,3 file.tsv            # Pair of fields
 $ tsv-select -f 5-9 file.txt            # A range
 $ tsv-select -H -f RecordID file.txt    # Field name
 $ tsv-select -H -f Date,Time,3,5-7,9    # Mix of names, numbers, ranges
 ```

-Most tools process or output fields in the order listed, and repeated use is usually fine:
+Most tools process fields in the order listed, and repeated use is usually allowed:
 ```
 $ tsv-select -f 5-1       # Fields 5, 4, 3, 2, 1
 $ tsv-select -f 1-3,2,1   # Fields 1, 2, 3, 2, 1